jozhang97/MutateEverything/README.md

 ## License

 This project builds heavily off of [MAE](https://github.com/facebookresearch/mae) and extensively uses [OpenFold](https://github.com/aqlaboratory/openfold/).
 Please refer to their original licenses for more details.

+## Disclaimer
+We observe a cysteine stabilization bias when examining DMS predictions (cysteine is often predicted to be the most stabilizing substitution).
+We are unsure if this is an artifact from the training data but attempts to fix this bias lead to worse metrics on the test set.
+Use cysteine predictions with caution.

 ## Citing Mutate Everything
 If you find Mutate Everything useful in your research, please consider citing: